kroshu/kuka_drivers/doc/wiki/Sunrise_FRI.md

 #### Controller side

+- Modify the `_remoteIP` variable of the [FRIConfigurationParams.java](https://github.com/kroshu/kuka_drivers/blob/master/kuka_sunrise_fri_driver/robot_application/ROS2_Control/src/ros2/serialization/FRIConfigurationParams.java) file to the IP address of the client machine
-- Upload the robot application under `robot_application/src` to the controller using the Sunrise Workbench
+- Upload the robot application under `robot_application/src` to the controller using Sunrise Workbench

 ### Configuration